Invokana Injury Lawyer

 Contact an Invokana attorney today

-If you or someone you know has been injured by Invokana, the attorneys of Tracey Fox King & Walters can help.
-Tracey Fox King & Walters attorneys have worked for years to hold drug manufacturers responsible for the injuries inflicted on uninformed patients.
+If you or someone you know has been injured by Invokana, the attorneys of Tracey Fox & Walters can help.
+Our firm has worked for years to hold drug manufacturers responsible for the injuries inflicted on uninformed patients.
 Call 800-925-7216 or contact us online today for a free consultation for a potential claim against the makers of Invokana.